 Our Compliance Management System

-Our Compliance Management System (CMS) consists of basic principles and measures intended to promote rule-based behavior throughout the company.
-The CMS is based on national and international standards and applies on a global scale at all
+Our Compliance Management System (CMS) consists of basic principles and measures for the promotion of compliant behavior throughout the Group.
+The CMS is based on national and international standards and is applied on a global scale at

-We systematically pursue the goal of minimizing compliance risks, and we analyze and assess the compliance risks of all our business units every year.
-These analyses are based on centrally compiled information on all business units and take specific additional details into account as needed.
+We systematically pursue the goal of minimizing compliance risks, and we analyze and assess the compliance risks of our Group companies every year.
+These analyses are based on centrally compiled information on the Group companies and take specific additional details into account as needed.
 The results of the analyses form the basis of our risk control.

 Compliance on the part of our business partners